kutec/kutec.co.in/content/reactjs/ReactJS Hooks - useState Explained/index.md

 Once you have learned the basics of React, the next thing is the Hooks.
 Hooks are a new addition in React 16.8 and they are the most common set of snippets that you would use in any project.

-**Hooks allow you to reuse stateful logic without changing your component hierarchy.** This makes it easy to share Hooks among many components or with the community --- [Reactjs.org](https://reactjs.org/)
+>_**Hooks allow you to reuse stateful logic without changing your component hierarchy.** This makes it easy to share Hooks among many components or with the community --- [Reactjs.org](https://reactjs.org/)_
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjU2NjQ1MjYsMTkzMDQ5MzI0MSw1OD
+eyJoaXN0b3J5IjpbNjk3ODU1NDkyLDE5MzA0OTMyNDEsNTgxNz
-E3MjA2MjIsLTE5Mjg5NDg0MzFdfQ==
+IwNjIyLC0xOTI4OTQ4NDMxXX0=
 -->